 The instrument should be soaked, thoroughly rinsed with fresh water, then dried with a soft towel after each dive.
 Make sure that all salt crystals and sand particles have been flushed out.
-Check the display for possible moisture or water.
+Check the display and the transparent battery compartment cover for possible moisture or water.
 DO NOT use the dive computer if you detect any moisture or water inside.
+In order to limit corrosion damage, remove the battery and moisture from the battery compartment.
 Contact an authorized Suunto dealer for battery replacement or other service.